-Located on Revillagigedo Island and surrounded by the Tongass National Forest, sits the city of Ketchikan, the southernmost entrance to Alaska’s famed Inside Passage and the “Salmon Capitol of the World”.
+Located on Revillagigedo Island and surrounded by the Tongass National Forest, sits the city of Ketchikan, the southernmost entrance to Alaska’s famed Inside Passage and the “Salmon Capital of the World”.
 As we walked on to our cruise ship’s deck, we were greeted by the most picturesque Alaskan city, and we all knew despite being sleep-deprived from a week full of adventures we would thoroughly enjoy exploring our last port call by sea and by land.

 Our first method of transportation, sea.
 We boarded our tour boat and cruised through the Tongass Narrows and on up glacier-carved George Inlet.
 We saw beautiful waterfalls, lush greenery, and the vast changes that occur with the tides in this region of the world.
 Despite the pretty much constant drizzle, we enjoyed the sights this area of the region had to offer.